-Schools health and safety policies should be set out in a separate document and reviewed annually by the Governing body.
+Schools' health and safety policies should be set out in a separate document and reviewed annually by the Governing body.

 All daily contractors to the site are requested to sign in and out of school premises.
 They will clearly list the company for whom they work and the reason for their visit.
 As a daily contractor is unlikely to have a DBS disclosure available to be viewed by the school, an alternative method of risk assessment will be employed.
-A risk assessment is formulated by the School which clearly list the control measures employed by the school to safeguard pupils.
-A Contractor Visitors Log (Document 3) is attached which should be completed.
+A risk assessment is formulated by the school which clearly list the control measures employed by the school to safeguard pupils.

-Schools health and safety policies are set out in a separate document and are reviewed annually by the governing body.
+Schools' health and safety policies are set out in a separate document and are reviewed annually by the governing body.
 It should reflect the consideration given to the protection of children both within the school environment and when away from the school when undertaking school trips and visits.